 The Deputy Speaker: One second, one second!
 Right now, prior to going to any point of order because I have been dwelling with point of order for so long, I want to hear what are the arguments of the Leader of the Opposition that are substantiated, not just mere cutting from here and there.

-Mr X. L. Duval: Mr Deputy Speaker, Sir, you just said that it had to be things in this House, I understood you very well that matters had to be raised concerning actions in this House, not in a football stadium, if I may suggest?
+Mr X. L. Duval: Mr Deputy Speaker, Sir, you just said that it had to be things in this not in a football stadium, if I may suggest.